-The project involves schools and local groups working alongside postgraduate marine scientists to establish monitoring sites, photograph and survey the marine community over time using Marine Metre Squared (Mm2) techniques.
-Data will be entered into a database and analysed and participants will be involved in discussion about the value of the data and how to refine or redesign the survey for 2017.
-The objective is to set up long-term monitoring sites and integrate the project into schools’ long-term science plans.
+The project involved schools and local groups working alongside postgraduate marine scientists to establish monitoring sites, photograph and survey the marine community over time using Marine Metre Squared (Mm2) techniques.
+The objective was to set up long-term monitoring sites and integrate the project into schools’ long-term science plans.

 For more information about the Sediment and Seashores Project see the news article: